The #1 Way To RUIN Fat Loss

 Some people work great under pressure, while other people do not.

 However, you need to understand that exposure to stress for long periods of time could be detrimental to your health.

 In fact, chronic stress could lead to a weakened immune system, loss of sleep, headaches, and other physical symptoms that could signal a problem in your body.

-When it comes to the systems of your body, stress play a vital role in the health of your gastrointestinal system.
+When it comes to the systems of your body, stress plays a vital role in the health of your gastrointestinal system.

-In fact, high stress situations has been shown to be the leading cause of irritable bowel disease (IBD), irritable bowel syndrome (IBS), peptic ulcers, and gastroesophageal reflux disease (GERD).
+In fact, high stress situations have been shown to be the leading cause of irritable bowel disease (IBD), irritable bowel syndrome (IBS), peptic ulcers, and gastroesophageal reflux disease (GERD).

 Stress also plays a vital role in the health of your gut bacteria.

 Let me explain…